netplexflix/Movie-Recommendations-for-Plex/README.md

 - ☑ **Selection**: Select which recommendations you wish to label and/or add to Radarr
 - 🔍 **Genre Filtering**: Excludes unwanted genres from recommendations
 - 📊 **Rating-Based**: Uses ratings to ensure quality recommendations
-- 🌟 **Trakt Integration**: Gets personalized recommendations from Trakt
+- ☑️ **Trakt Integration**: Uploads your Plex watch history to Trakt and gets personalized recommendations
+- 🗃️ **Caching**: Keeps a cache of operations to speed up subsequent runs and limit API calls
 - 💾 **Path Mapping**: Supports different system configurations (NAS, Linux, Windows)
 - 📒 **Logging**: Keep desired amount of run logs